KuangjuX-Archived/labs-net-rs/README.md

 # Trivial-WebServer
-A web server implemented by Rust to learn tokio and epoll.
+A web server implemented by Rust using mio library and thread pool.